 Services that are covered for you What you must pay when you get these services Outpatient substance abuse services You are covered for treatment of substance abuse, as covered by Original Medicare.
 Deductible applies.
 20% coinsurance for each Medicare-covered Individual Session.
 20% coinsurance for each Medicare-covered Group Session.
 You pay these amounts until you reach the out-of-pocket maximum.
-Prior Authorization is required.
+Prior authorization is required.
 Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
 Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
 Services provided at an outpatient hospital 20% coinsurance for each Medicare-covered service.
 You pay these amounts until you reach the out-of-pocket maximum.
-Prior Authorization is required.
+Prior authorization is required.
 Services provided at an ambulatory surgical center Deductible applies.
 20% coinsurance for each Medicare-covered service.
 You pay these amounts until you reach the out-of-pocket maximum.
-Prior Authorization is required.
+Prior authorization is required.
+Over-the-counter benefit \$0 copayment \$75 per quarter.
+Unused credits do not roll over to the next period.
+Please contact the plan for more details.

 Services that are covered for you What you must pay when you get these services Partial hospitalization services "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
 Maximum cost sharing will not exceed \$55.
 Deductible applies.
 20% coinsurance per day for each Medicare-covered service.
 You pay these amounts until you reach the out-of-pocket maximum.
-Prior Authorization is required.
+Prior authorization is required.
 Physician/Practitioner services, including doctor's office visits Covered services include: Medically-necessary medical care or surgery services furnished in a physician's office by a primary care provider \$0 copayment for each Medicare-covered service.
 Medically-necessary medical care or surgery services furnished in a certified ambulatory surgical center, hospital outpatient department, or any other location See "Outpatient Surgery" earlier in this chart for any applicable cost share amounts for ambulatory surgical center visits or in a hospital outpatient setting.
-Consultation, diagnosis, and treatment by a specialist \$30 copayment for each Medicare-covered service.
+Consultation, diagnosis, and treatment by a specialist Deductible applies. \$20 copayment for each Medicare-covered service.
 You pay these amounts until you reach the out-of-pocket maximum.
-Referral is required.
 Other health care professionals Deductible applies.
 20% coinsurance for each Medicare-covered service.
 You pay these amounts until you reach the out-of-pocket maximum.
-Basic hearing and balance exams performed by your specialist, if your doctor orders it to see if you need medical treatment Deductible applies.
+Basic hearing and balance exams performed by your PCP or specialist, if your doctor orders it to see if you need medical treatment Deductible applies.
 20% coinsurance for each Medicare-covered service.
 You pay these amounts until you reach the out-of-pocket maximum.